cbstodd/colinstodd-com-jekyll/_posts/code/2019-10-16-common-angular-firestore-crud-functions.md

   - /posts/crud-operations-in-a-angular-firestore-app.html
 ---

-I've been building a bunch of <a href="https://github.com/angular/angularfire2" target="_blank" rel="noopener">AngularFirestore2</a> apps recently (Loving it BTW), but I've come to realize that I'm really just copying and pasting much of the functionality of my services and renaming the `Item.ts` types and Observable names.
+I've been building a bunch of <a href="https://github.com/angular/angularfire2" target="_blank" rel="noopener">AngularFirestore2</a> apps recently, and I've come to realize that I'm really just copying and pasting much of the functionality of my services and renaming the `Item.ts` types and Observable names.
 Anyway, I figured I'd post these common functions mainly for easy access (for myself), but I thought maybe you guys could find the code useful as well.
 Who knows, maybe this becomes a documentation cheat-sheet down the line.

 For the sake of simplicity and reusability (just do a find and replace) I'm going to call each "object" or "type" an **`Item`**; so you should be able to use your favorite <a href="https://code.visualstudio.com/" target="_blank" rel="noopener" title="Visual Studio Code">text editor</a> or <a href="https://www.jetbrains.com/webstorm/" target="_blank" rel="noopener" title="Webstorm">IDE</a> to update to whatever you need.